guy-stapleton/learning-php-mysql-js/learnings.md

 It's also got two versions of some operators that have different precedence e.g. OR and || (the || has higher precedence)

+If you install mysql via MAMP and you also nstall it via brew which one are you using?
+You can run a search to see these details.

 ## Notes
 - <?php ?> and <? ?> are equivalent
 - Variables are declared with $name